 ●Check the testicles' size and for any abnormal testicular masses

 ●Check a nerve reflex that causes the scrotum to contract when the inner thigh is stroked

 Testing — The clinician may order tests to measure levels of testosterone, prolactin, and thyroid hormones in the blood.
 Abnormally low testosterone, elevated prolactin, and either low or elevated levels of thyroid hormones can cause sexual problems.
 All men with sexual problems should have blood tests.

 If a hormonal problem is present, these tests may help to diagnose a more serious problem, such as growth in the pituitary gland or malfunction of the gonads.
 Even the most experienced clinicians cannot determine hormone levels by asking about the history and performing a physical examination; blood testing is necessary.

-Nocturnal penile tumescence — Home nocturnal penile tumescence (NPT) may be recommended.
+Nocturnal penile tumescence — Home nocturnal penile tumescence (NPT) testing may be recommended.
 NPT testing measures how many erections a man has during the night, and the quality of the erection (how rigid the penis becomes).
 Impotent men with impaired NPT are considered to have "organic" impotence (usually due to blood vessel or nerve disease).
 Men with normal NPT are considered to have psychogenic impotence.
 Depending on the results of the NPT test, the clinician may order specialized tests, such as Doppler ultrasonography or angiography, to observe the deep arteries in the penis.

 TREATMENTS OF SEXUAL PROBLEMS IN MEN